migulinek/hotel-rooms/README.md

 > npm run dev

-RUn the command in the second instance of console:
+Run the command in the second instance of console:

 > npm run server